ringecosystem/collaboration/grant/README.md

 - Need for a more comprehensive project plan, including market analysis, potential impact, and risk assessment.
 - Submission of detailed background information on team members, including relevant experience and skills.
 - Presentation of at least one previous successful case related to the proposed project.
-- Provision of a detailed funding usage plan and a long-term sustainability strategy.
+- Provide detailed fund use plans and long-term sustainable development strategies.

 If your project is complicated and you feel that it is not suitable to use the above levels, you can communicate with our team to determine the grant amount.